Petition for proposed abortion rights amendment gets certified by Ohio attorney general - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — A vote to determine whether Ohioans have a constitutional right to abortion came one step closer to reality on Thursday.

 Ohio Attorney General Dave Yost certified the proposed language for a state constitutional amendment codifying the right to abortion and other services, such as birth control and fertility treatments.
 This is one part of the process of getting a citizen-initiated petition onto the ballot and in front of voters.
-Miamisburg City Schools announce decision for elementary schools
+Mahoning County indictments: March 2, 2023

 The proposed amendment is now off to the Ohio Ballot Board, which will “determine whether it contains a single constitutional amendment or more than one,” according to Yost.